Spend Bernard Arnault's Fortune Game

 How did Bernard Arnault become rich?

-His fortune primarily comes from his significant stake in LVMH, which has seen substantial growth and profitability under his leadership.
+His fortune primarily comes from his significant stake in LVMH, which has seen substantial growth and profitability under his leadership, though his wealth has fluctuated.

 How does Bernard Arnault spend money?